JeannetteWBG/Code-poetry.Jeannette/readme.md

 Over the rustling sheaves

 The falcon cannot hear the falconer
-Leather hood providing illusionary freedom
+Hood provides illusionary freedom

 Things fall apart; the centre cannot hold;
-Blooms peek around the edges
+Blooms and vines nibble around the edges

 Mere anarchy is loosed upon the world,
 Rejoice as the day may dawn